 17. And he began teaching them, saying, “Isn’t it written, ‘My house shall be called a house of prayer for all nations, but you have made it a den of thieves’?”

-18. And the scribes and chief priests heard this, and they were looking for a way that they might destroy him, but they were afraid of him because all the multitude were astonished at his teaching.
+18. And the scribes and chief priests heard him, and they continued looking for a way to destroy him, but they were afraid of him because all the multitude were astonished at his teaching.

 ¶19.
 And when it was evening, he departed out the city.

 ¶20.
 And early in the morning, as they passed by, they saw the fig tree was withered from the roots.